Money & Subsidies

 When endowment makes sense:

-• You know you will not stick to a voluntary savings plan
+• You know you won't stick to a voluntary savings plan (be honest with yourself)

 • You want certainty over potential higher returns